JacobTate/bamazon/README.md

 # bamazon
-# created by Tacob Tate for homework
+# created by Tacob Tate

 Bamazon is like a node cli version of Amazon.<br>
 To install:<br>